marcpre/personal_blog_eleventy/README.md

 182. AI for funny conversations
 183. Immobilienkennzahlen fürs Portfolio
 184. When creating a story focus on the deep emotional aspect and this should be explainable to others
+185. Research real estate investors and what really made them rich
+186.